suejarman/suejarman.github.io/_posts/2015-08-17-Open Swimming.md

 ![Swimming Edit]( {{ site.baseurl }}/imgs/blog/swim_edit_suejarman.jpg "Swimming Edit")

 A few of my favourite finds this month have been a tiny bathing cartoon from a 1956 ‘Punch’ magazine, a railway poster from a 1934 art review catalogue, and the fabulous front cover of ‘Suitcase’ magazine.
-Although all created several decades apart but, just sit seamlessly together.
+Although created several decades apart they all just sit seamlessly together.

 I love summer.